This post contains affiliate links.

 Surgeons doing multiple surgeries daily are more likely to have additional people in the operating room at the time of the surgery.

-The more in demand the surgeon, the more people they will need to help him complete the surgeries.
+The more in demand the surgeon is, the more people they will need to help him complete the surgeries.

 A lot of busy surgeons do not step to the operating table until the patient is prepped and ready to be surgically opened up.